Baking Diary – Log 7 – 08.05.2012

 Ever heard about bread named “croissant”?

-And when you really do take a bite on it, chewing, uhmmm, some overwhelming satisfaction are dancing in your tongue: those flaky crusts, and then the buttery cake-like and bread-like at the same time crumb, uhmm, another bite, uhmm, that’s when you know that you are eating a perfect croissant.
+And when you really do take a bite on it, chewing, uhmmm, some overwhelming satisfaction are dancing in your tongue: those flaky crusts, and then the buttery cake-like and bread-like at the same time crumb… Another bite swallowed, uhmm, that’s when you know that you are eating a perfect croissant.

 There is no fresh bakery in the town I live, at least they do not sell fresh baked croissant.
 That’s one of the many reasons I have to make it myself.
-The other reason is that I really want to make a great croissant all by myself.
+The other reason is that I really want to make great croissants all by myself. 🙂

 Why my recipe is suitable for beginner?
 It is because my dough recipe has higher hydration (liquid percentage) than usual croissant recipe; make it softer, more pliable, easier to handle and laminate than usual croissant dough.
 It will, however, have little affect on the crumb, as it cannot be as open as store-bought croissant where they have industrial machine to handle dry dough.
 And the croissants tend to spread out a bit more horizontally than raised 100% vertically.
 Other than those side effects, the flavor of my croissant is still great, buttery with super soft crumb and flaky crust.
 Furthermore, my recipe requires less fold and turn than usual croissant recipes, reducing the pain of laminating and the risk of over-handling the dough.